judithpillado/java-beginner-tutorial/README.md

 # Before we start
 Before we start here are some things you might want to know.
 These sections should tell you if this tutorial is for you.
 If you have any additional questions just [open an issue](https://github.com/mvieghofer/java-hello-world/issues).

+## Why you should learn programming?
+// TODO

+## Why you should learn Java?
+// TODO

 ## What do you need to know?
 This tutorial is for beginners so you don't have to know programming yet.
 Actually it is good if you don't know programming yet.
 It is beneficial if you know how to use a terminal, although we only need it to execute our programs.
 The only real preconditions are that you know how to use a computer and are motivated to learn something new ;).
 At the end of this tutorial there is a [FAQ section](#faq) with some answers to questions you might have.
 If you cannot solve a problem, you can open an issue again.